BR0kEN-/web_push_api/README.md

 - A client-side implementation for requesting notification permission and/or subscription to push notifications.
 - A UI for creating and/or sending notifications.
+- A UI for managing configurations that might be needed for API.
 - A queue and a worker to handle notifications dispatch.

 ## Requirements